top of page

 Chest

-I recommend performing four exercises for the chest a week.
-Two biasing the clavicular head (upper chest), and two biasing the costal and sternal head (low and middle fibers).
-If your chest is a weakness, breaking your chest training into two sessions can be beneficial.
+I recommend performing two to four exercises for the chest a week.
+One to two biasing the clavicular head (upper chest), and one to two biasing the costal and sternal head (low and middle fibers).
+If your chest is a weakness, prioritize single-joint movements such as flyes.

 Here is a sample chest workout:

-2. Hammer strength iso lateral incline press: One set of 5-8 reps
+2. Incline Smith Machine Press: One set of 5-8 reps

 Shoulders

-I recommend performing five exercises for the shoulders a week.
-Two biasing the anterior deltoids (front delt), two biasing the lateral deltoids, and one biasing the posterior deltoid (rear delt).
-If your shoulders are a weakness, I suggest hitting them twice or even three times a week for more optimal results.
+I recommend performing three exercises for the shoulders a week.
+One biasing the anterior deltoids (front delt), one biasing the lateral deltoids, and one biasing the posterior deltoid (rear delt).

 Lastly, I cannot stress how important it is to perform shoulder presses and lateral raise variants in the scapular plane.
 You also want to make sure you are training your posterior delts with a shoulder abduction of about 45 degrees so you can fully shorten them.